 We all know that our surroundings and life experiences strongly affect who we are.
 But did you know these same circumstances change our bodies at the cellular level?
-How is this possible?
-Especially since our DNA is consistent throughout our lives!
 The underlying cellular mechanism for the ability of our environment and experiences to affect our bodies is called epigenetics.

-While most people are familiar with the inheritance of genes from one generation to the next, the activity of genes – called gene expression – is actually determined by epigenetics, which literally means “on top of” genetics.
+While most people are familiar with the inheritance of genes from one generation to the next, the activity of genes (or gene expression) is actually determined by epigenetics, which literally means “on top of” genetics.
 DNA contains the instructions that tell our cells how to make proteins; an important task given proteins do almost all the work in our bodies.
 The instructions in DNA are identical in every cell in the body and do not change with time.

-However, our cells do not make the exact same proteins all the time, nor do they make them in the exact same amounts – for example, when we are sick, or when disease is involved.
-Epigenetics is a way for the DNA’s instructions to be read differently – in response to our environment, experiences, and disease – causing changes in gene expression which then result in changes in the proteins made by that cell.
+However, our cells do not make the exact same proteins all the time, nor do they make them in the exact same amounts.
+Epigenetics is a way for the DNA’s instructions to be read differently – in response to our environment, experiences, and health – leading to changes in gene expression, which then result in changes in the proteins made by that cell.